EndPointCorp/end-point-blog/2020/03/10/cooking-with-cas.html.md

     </security-constraint>
 ```

-We started by installing the [cas-extension library](https://github.com/soulwing/cas-extension) in our Wildfly server to handle the CAS protocol.
+We installed the [cas-extension library](https://github.com/soulwing/cas-extension) in our Wildfly server to handle the CAS protocol.
 Authentication
 works in a series of steps: First, an unauthenticated user attempts to access a URL matching a pattern in one of the security constraints described above.
 This
-triggers the CAS extension to redirect the user to the CAS server, and to accept and validate the security ticket when the CAS server sends the user back again.
+triggers the CAS extension to redirect the user to the CAS server, and to accept and validate the service ticket when the CAS server sends the user back again.
 Assuming the user authenticates successfully, we determine the user's roles with a database query, using a role mapper built into Wildfly.
 With an authenticated
-user and that user's roles, the process is complete.
+user and that user's roles, the authentication process is complete.

 Configuration of the cas-extension begins with a CAS profile, a combination of the URL of the CAS server and the URL of the service the extension should
 protect.